Externalities plural of \ex·ter·nal·i·ty\ (Noun)

-I would bet that if I were to ask the question: should we destroy a virgin rainforest in Ecuador to drill for oil? — 90% or more of you would say, “No, we should preserve the rainforest because it is too valuable to destroy.”
+If asked the question: should we destroy a virgin rainforest in Ecuador to drill for oil? — 90% or more of you would say, “No, we should preserve the rainforest because it is too valuable.”

-If I asked you if it was okay to have textile sweatshops with dangerous working conditions like those in the recent tragedy in Bangladesh, again 90% or more would say, “No, it is far from okay.”
+If asked if it was okay to have textile sweatshops with polluting, dangerous working conditions, again 90% or more would say, “No, it is far from okay.”

 Even the clear-cut research example tells only half the story.
 Labeling goes just so far.
 Although the experiment made the choice clearer, it still offered one pair of “cheaper socks” and another more “expensive pair.”
 In reality, though, that cheaper sock is actually tagged only with a partial price derived from a limited set of costs.
-The rest of the price includes social and environmental costs that someone else pays involuntarily: not you or the factory or the store.
+The rest of the price includes social and environmental costs that someone else, and society as a whole, pays involuntarily: not you or the factory or the store.
 The price tag gives us false information and a false choice.

-If we performed the experiment again and the socks cost exactly the same — how many would choose the safe working condition socks?
-Maybe 90% or more.
-Imagine if the socks that were cheaper in the example above were now twice as expensive because the price factored in safe working conditions, fair wages and environmental costs?
-Well, that might leave a bin full of the now more expensive “cheaper socks” for the wealthy, pathologically indifferent or economically irrational — a distinct minority of the population and a distinct niche market.
+If we performed the experiment again and the "good" socks cost less — how many would choose the safe working condition socks?
+Imagine if the clean socks were cheaper and the dirty socks were now twice as expensive because the price factored in safe working conditions, fair wages and environmental costs?
+Well, that might leave a bin full of the now more expensive “cheaper socks” for the pathologically indifferent or economically irrational — a distinct minority of the population and a distinct niche market.
 It should be this easy to live and buy things consistent with our values and economic self-interest.

 Some might argue, and they have, that experiments like the one with the socks show that we are morally flawed, that we are bad people for not caring.
 In a perfect world where we have all the resources and time to care — maybe — but in fact it shows that it is really difficult to translate social and environmental values into day-to-day actions, despite our best intentions.
 You have to be a crusader, hyper-vigilant and willing to be economically penalized to keep up: “fair trade,” “organic,” “bird friendly” and “natural,” “cage free,” “local” — yikes.